learnitmyway/learnitmyway/content/post/apollo-server-testing.md

 For the sake of demonstration, I first showed the application code and then showed you how I would test it.
 In practice, I would recommend doing it the other way round.

 I only ended up showing you how to test a query.
-If you are interested in how to test a mutation and see how the rest of the code was implemented, feel free to have a look at [the repo](https://github.com/learnitmyway/apollo-server-testing-example).
+If you are interested in how to test a mutation, I would encourage you to have a look at [the source code](https://github.com/learnitmyway/apollo-server-testing-example).

 As I said at the beginning, I am quite new to GraphQL and I haven't invested much time into Typescript, so any feedback would be great.
 Getting rid of those `any`s would be especially helpful.